 All children will be sent home with a letter, leaflet and consent form.
 You should complete the consent form and send it back to school with your child.
-Your primary school child can only get the nasal vaccine if you have sent back a completed and signed consent form.
+Your primary school child can only be given the vaccine if you've completed, signed and returned the consent form.

 If you have a child in secondary school, talk to them about getting the flu vaccine.
 It’s a decision you should make together.

 It’s not always necessary for secondary school pupils to get consent from their parent or carer to receive their flu vaccine.
 They may be vaccinated after giving their own consent following discussion with the vaccinator, even if their consent form is not returned.

 More information on young people’s right to consent

 If you change your mind about consent after returning the consent form, you should contact your local NHS Board.
 Contact details are on your child’s invitation letter.

 To withdraw consent, you must write to your local NHS Board.